JirehHorton/Customer-Retention-Analysis-SQL/README.md

 - Explored insights into ordering patterns, product sales, and inventory metrics.

-Note: This repo contains only a sample dataset (~500–600 rows) for demonstration purposes and a larger sample(~78,000 rows) was used for analysis.
+Note: This repo contains only a sample dataset (~500–600 rows) for demonstration purposes and a larger sample(~78,000 rows) was used for this project analysis.
 The full Olist dataset (~600k+ rows) is available on [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

 <img width="1000" height="375" alt="image" src="https://github.com/user-attachments/assets/202c3dd2-74e4-436a-8c24-8083542994a1" />